 Lavalier microphones are also called lapel mics.
 They are small and clip to your shirt, collar or tie.
 The great thing about lavalier mics is that they allow you to record hands-free.

-Lavalier mics are commonly used by sports anchors, news reporters, conference presenters and more.
+Lavalier mics are commonly used by sports anchors, news reporters, conference presenters, churches and more.
 They make a great option for podcasting on the go or creating YouTube videos as well.

 Lav mics come in both wired and wireless options, both having their pros and cons.
 We’ll start by highlighting the best lavalier microphones for a variety of budgets in the wired configuration.